 Council wishes to formally define the coastal vulnerability (tidal inundation) area through the NSW Floodplain Risk Management Process.
-This will be partly achieved during the time frame over which the CMP is prepared, but it is not expected that the coastal vulnerability area will be properly prepared, along with necessary up-front community consultation, in time for this to be given complete treatment during CMP preparation.
+This will be partly achieved

 The CMP will need to consider a range of risks, many of which include the potential for changes, such as those related to sea level rise and population growth over periods of 20, 50 and 100 years.
 The CMP will build upon the preliminary risk assessment completed as part of this Scoping Study.